‘We are damned fools’: scientist who sounded climate alarm in 80s warns of worse to come

 MidOcean to acquire Tokyo Gas’ stakes in Australian gas projects for $2.1 billion

-MidOcean Energy, a liquefied natural gas (LNG) company formed and managed by EIG, has agreed to acquire the stakes of Tokyo Gas in four integrated LNG projects in Australia…Continue readingMidOcean to acquire Tokyo Gas’ stakes in Australian gas projects for $2.1 billion
+MidOcean Energy, a liquefied natural gas (LNG) company formed and managed by EIG, has agreed to acquire the stakes of Tokyo Gas in four integrated LNG projects in Australia for $2.15…Continue readingMidOcean to acquire Tokyo Gas’ stakes in Australian gas projects for $2.1 billion

 Heatwaves will make regions uninhabitable within decades: UN, Red Cross

-Heatwaves will become so extreme in certain regions of the world within decades that human life there will be unsustainable, the United Nations and the Red Cross said Monday.…Continue readingHeatwaves will make regions uninhabitable within decades: UN, Red Cross
+Heatwaves will become so extreme in certain regions of the world within decades that human life there will be unsustainable, the United Nations and the Red Cross said Monday.
+Heatwaves are…Continue readingHeatwaves will make regions uninhabitable within decades: UN, Red Cross

 UK fracking and oil drilling good for environment, claims climate minister

 Fracking and drilling for new oil and gas in the North Sea is green and good for the environment, Liz Truss’s new climate minister said on Wednesday.
-Graham Stuart…Continue readingUK fracking and oil drilling good for environment, claims climate minister
+Graham Stuart insisted that…Continue readingUK fracking and oil drilling good for environment, claims climate minister

 Third of emissions cuts must come from behaviour changes, say Lords

-A report published on Wednesday by the upper house’s environment and climate change committee urged ministers to lead a public campaign and use regulations and taxation to guide public…Continue readingThird of emissions cuts must come from behaviour changes, say Lords
+A report published on Wednesday by the upper house’s environment and climate change committee urged ministers to lead a public campaign and use regulations and taxation to guide public behaviour change…Continue readingThird of emissions cuts must come from behaviour changes, say Lords

 World heading into ‘uncharted territory of destruction’

-The world’s chances of avoiding the worst ravages of climate breakdown are diminishing rapidly, as we enter “uncharted territory of destruction” through our failure to cut greenhouse gas emissions…Continue readingWorld heading into ‘uncharted territory of destruction’
+The world’s chances of avoiding the worst ravages of climate breakdown are diminishing rapidly, as we enter “uncharted territory of destruction” through our failure to cut greenhouse gas emissions and take…Continue readingWorld heading into ‘uncharted territory of destruction’

 Cutting energy consumption key to replacing fossil fuels with renewables

 Unless Australia reduces its energy consumption, a recent study finds it’ll be almost impossible for renewable energy to replace fossil fuels by 2050.
-This is what’s required to reach our net-zero…Continue readingCutting energy consumption key to replacing fossil fuels with renewables
+This is what’s required to reach our net-zero emissions target.…Continue readingCutting energy consumption key to replacing fossil fuels with renewables

 Spot Australian thermal coal has surged

-The spot price of Australian thermal coal is higher than that of coking coal, an unprecedented situation that highlights just how the global market for the polluting fuel has…Continue readingSpot Australian thermal coal has surged
+The spot price of Australian thermal coal is higher than that of coking coal, an unprecedented situation that highlights just how the global market for the polluting fuel has been upended…Continue readingSpot Australian thermal coal has surged

 Droughts push China towards coal power

 Despite enviable earnings, shares of Three Gorges Renewables are down 15% this year and trade at 20 times forward earnings, half the level of a year ago.
-Strict policy…Continue readingDroughts push China towards coal power
+Strict policy mandates to…Continue readingDroughts push China towards coal power

 Australia’s Santos takes Final Investment Decision on $2.6 billion oil project in Alaska

 Australian oil and gas company Santos has decided to proceed with the $2.6 billion oil project in Alaska in a bid to further diversify its production portfolio.
-As the…Continue readingAustralia’s Santos takes Final Investment Decision on $2.6 billion oil project in Alaska
+As the operator of…Continue readingAustralia’s Santos takes Final Investment Decision on $2.6 billion oil project in Alaska

 Santos profit rises three-fold